Sierra de la Demanda Tinto

 VINIFICATION AND AGEING:

 Harvest generally takes place during the first week of November.
 These vineyards are nearly always the last to be harvested in Rioja.
-After 48 hours of cold maceration and 28 days of whole cluster fermentation, the wine is aged in French oak barrels, out of which the first 6 months the wine is exposed to its own lees.
+After 48 hours of cold maceration and 28 days of whole cluster fermentation, the wine is aged for 18-19 months in French oak barrels, out of which the first 6 months the wine is on its own lees.

 LOCATION, SOIL, CLIMATE: